 Sixty-eight percent of Americans now support legalizing cannabis for adults’ use.
-Nineteen states have legalized and regulated cannabis for individuals over 21, though some of the newer laws are still being implemented.
+Twenty-three states have legalized and regulated cannabis for individuals over 21, though some of the newer laws are still being implemented.
 Washington, D.C. voters also legalized cannabis for adults, but because D.C. cannot control its own budget, Congress has been able to block the District from taxing and regulating cannabis sales.

 Learn more about legalization laws and how they are working, and find materials to make the case for allowing adults to use a substance that is safer than alcohol.

 A conviction for possession of a small amount of cannabis can lead to a lifetime of harsh consequences (also called collateral sanctions).
 Discriminatory enforcement means these punitive collateral consequences disproportionately affect people of color.
 Cannabis legalization is a key component of broader criminal justice reform, and perhaps the most profound change being driven by the cannabis movement is in the area of criminal justice.